 Once capital credits are allocated they are retained by the co-op for up to 20 years, which is the rotation period.
 They are retained because capital credits are the most significant source of equity for the cooperative.
 Equity is used to help meet the expenses of the co-op, such as paying for new equipment to serve members and repaying debt.
 Capital credits help keep rates at an affordable level by reducing the amount of funds that must be borrowed to grow and maintain Blachly-Lane Electric’s existing electric system.

-It is important that all members, including past members, keep a current mailing address on file with BLEC in order to assure that they receive any capital credits issued to them.
-Update your mailing address by calling us at 541-688-8711 or 1-800-446-8418 Monday-Friday from 8:00 a.m.-4:30 p.m.
-You may also complete this contact form, and a BLEC representative will call you to confirm your address change.
+It is important that all members, including past members, keep a current mailing address on file with Blachly-Lane Electric Cooperative (BLEC) in order to assure that they receive any capital credits issued to them.
+Update your mailing address by calling us at (541) 688-8711 or (800) 446-8418 Monday through Friday from 8 am to 4:30 pm.
+You may also submit our contact form and a BLEC representative will call you to confirm your address change.